Reading & Writing

 In Social Studies, students further develop their literacy skills by engaging with complex, informational texts.
 Social Studies is also an opportunity for students to consider and discuss questions about self, community, and the world, applying learning to their own lives.

 We believe that leaders are made, not born.
-We focus on our students’ social-emotional development by exposing them to a variety of co-curricular programming through which they develop strong personal habits and discover interests and passions in the arts, sports, and other
+We focus on our students’ social-emotional development by exposing them to a variety of co-curricular programming through which they develop strong personal habits and discover personal passion in the arts, sports, and other areas of interest.

 Our Arts program exposes students to a wide variety of visual and performing art forms, allowing them to discover personal passions, develop creative thinking skills, and build strong public speaking and presentation skills.